TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Icon/Index.rst

 The method :js:`getIcon()` returns a AjaxResponse Promise object, as internally an Ajax request is done.

+The icons are cached in the local storage of the client to reduce the workload off the server.
 Here is an example code how a usage of the JavaScript Icon API may look like:

 ..  todo: move the example to examples extension